 Measurements International (MI), in keeping with “Metrology is our Science, Accuracy is our Business™”, has introduced the first commercially available Automated Dual Source High Resistance Bridge (model 6600A).
 The Dual Source High Resistance Bridge principle has become the primary measurement technique of all national measurement laboratories (NMIs) around the world due to its unprecedented level of accuracy and stability over various other methods.
 Multiple modes of operation in the 6600A allows users to make resistance measurements in different ways.

 Using the Bridge mode, the UUT is measured live against a standard reference resistor where the ratio of the sources is equal to the ratio of resistances (E1/E2 = R1/R2).
 This is the most accurate and reliable type of measurement for high resistance.
 Lead Set N-type to N-type cables are supplied.

 Direct Mode and Insulation Resistance Mode

-The Direct and Insulation Resistance modes which is made on the R1 (shown in Figure 1) channel allow users to perform teraohmmeter type measurements without the need of connecting a reference standard resistor where R = E1/I1.
+The Direct and Insulation Resistance modes which are made on the R1 (shown in Figure 1) channel allow users to perform teraohmmeter type measurements without the need of connecting a reference standard resistor where R = E1/I1.
 These modes are useful to determine the nominal value of the resistor, its settle time, leakage resistance, etc. N-type to N-type lead and N-type to alligator lead are supplied.

 All modes of operation offer users the flexibility to choose UUT test voltages from 1 V to 1000 V with six digits of resolution.
 Other commercially available units are limited within this range and do not allow the full freedom that the MI 6600A can offer.